linhhndt3/SystemDesign/README.md

   - Cache
   - CDN

-+ Implement a cordinator application for distributing data to databases
++ Implement a cordinator application for sharding
   - using normal hashing
   - using consisten hashing